EldonGabriel/eldongabriel.github.io/_posts/2026-05-22-nfs-deployment.md

 sudo chmod 777 /mnt/nfs_share
 ```

-This allowed the client system to write files through the anonymous account created by the default `root_squash` mapping.
+This allowed the client system to write files through the anonymous account mapped by `root_squash`.

 The live export rules were applied using: